 - (i) Interns must submit six (6) CPD entries (one from each domain), all steps of the CPD cycle (Figure 3) must be completed. - (ii) Interns must select one competency standard from domains 1, 2, 3, 4 and 6 and fulfil at least seventy-five percent (75%) of the behaviours associated with that competency standard. - (iii) Interns must complete Competency Standard 5.3 (Ethical and legal practice) from Domain 5 and fulfil at least seventy-five percent (75%) of the behaviours associated with the competency standard.
-(Compulsory Competency Standard). - (iv) Competency standard 6.3 (Practice embedded education or workplace education) is recommended for academic interns
+(Compulsory Competency Standard).

-- (v) Entries, together with suitable evidence, must be submitted online. - (vi) Interns must be competent in all six CPD entries submitted.
+- (iv) Competency Standard 6.3 (Practice embedded education or workplace education) is recommended for academic interns - (v) Entries, together with suitable evidence, must be submitted online. - (vi) Interns must be competent in all six CPD entries submitted.
 All six entries must be assessed for the intern to be declared competent. - (vii) A fee determined by Council is charged on submission of the tenth (10th) and subsequent CPDs (i.e. no charge for n + 50% of submissions). - (viii) Interns and tutors must adhere to the submission timelines.

-Council will conduct virtual Intern/Tutor workshops in February/March 2022 to guide and assist interns with the completion of CPD activities prior to submission.
-Interns may record CPD entries but not submit them until they have attended the Intern/Tutor workshop where clarity on the content required will be provided to interns and tutors.
+Council will conduct virtual Intern/Tutor Workshops in February/March 2023 to guide and assist interns with the completion of CPD activities prior to submission.
+Council will also conduct Intern/Tutor CPD Feedback Sessions in June and August.
+Interns may record CPD entries but not submit them until they have attended the Intern/Tutor Workshop where clarity on the content required will be provided to interns and tutors.
 The workshop presentations will be available on the SAPC website following the workshops.